 Post-baccalaureate students achieve standard progress by completing the required courses in the program in 12 months, in accordance with the course sequence.
+Standards of progress differ from the criteria for Satisfactory Academic Progress, which are detailed

 Standards of progress differ from the criteria for Satisfactory Academic Progress, which are detailed in the section on Financial Aid.